MAS TRM vs CIS Controls

 Key Components

-- 15 main sections covering governance, risk frameworks, secure development, IT operations, resilience, access controls, cryptography, data security, cyber operations, assessments, online services, and audit.
+- 13 main sections covering governance, risk frameworks, secure development, IT operations, resilience, access controls, cryptography, data security, cyber operations, assessments, and online services.

 - Synthesized 12 core principles like board accountability, asset classification, third-party oversight, security-by-design.